Faris Glubb: Career

 Glubb reported from Beirut during the Lebanese Civil War, first for CBS and later for the Daily Mail as Michael O'Sullivan.
 He also reported for Arab news agencies.
 When the Israeli Government expelled the Palestinian leadership from Lebanon, Glubb followed.
 He had close relationships with the Popular Front for the Liberation of Palestine, and with the writer Ghassan Kanafani.
 He published several books, notably Zionism: Is It Racist?, The Palestine Question and International Law and Zionist Relations with Nazism.
 When he died, he was working for a doctorate in Arabic at the School of Oriental and African Studies about relationships between Richard the Lionheart and Saladin from Vatican documents.

 Death

 He died in Kuwait on 3 April 2004 as the result of a hit-and-run road incident.
-He was survived by his second wife, Salwa and their two daughters Sarah and Darina, and his son Mark (Mubarak) by his first marriage.
+He was survived by his second wife, Salwa and their two daughters Sarah and Darina, and his son Mark by his first marriage.
 His mother Lady Rosemary Glubb also survived him, but died in September 2005.